Sri LankaOfficial Name: Democratic Socialist Republic of Sri Lanka

 TOURIST VISA REQUIRED:

-Required for yellow fever and cholera if the traveler is arriving from an infected area.
+Yellow fever and cholera vaccinations are required if the traveler is arriving from an infected area.
+Please visit the Centers for Disease Control (CDC) website for information on

 CURRENCY RESTRICTIONS FOR ENTRY: